LAGNIZE/LAGNIZE/README.md

 - 👀 I’m interested in web techologies and development, gadgets etc.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on interesting projects regarding web techologies with a single person or a team.
-- 📫 How to reach me - TG: @alex_demichev
+- 📫 How to reach me - TG: @lagnize

 <!---
 LAGNIZE/LAGNIZE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.